JP-sDEV/prj666-team2/.progress_report/week10/week10-sprint 4 planning.md

 ## Progress Summary
-We have 4 sprints, and we are focusing on Sprint 3 and Sprint 4.
+We have 4 sprints, and we are focusing on the last Sprint 4.